- Psychopaths are prone to interact through manipulation and use others for their sole benefit.

 - Minimal capacity to bond.

 At the beginning of their intimate relationships, they are typically excited and stimulated by their new partner.
 This state can easily be mistaken as bonding and deep caring for their mate.
-However, this tends to be the dopamine-driven stage of romantic love that can feel like addictive attraction.
+However, this tends to be the dopamine-driven stage of romantic love that can feel like an addictive attraction.
 Once that fades, so does their interest.
 It is often at this point that they display disdain for their partner.

 - Dysfunctional relationship cycle.

-They often demonstrate a predictable cyclical style of intimate relationships that are common for those with cluster B personality disorders.
+They often demonstrate a predictable cyclical style of intimate relationships that is common for those with cluster B personality disorders.
 They idealize, devalue, and then discard their partners, with no concern for the pain they leave behind.
 Given that they never had a bond with their mate in the first place, walking away from the relationship causes them little to no discomfort.
 Many are happy to move along to the next target, particularly if they left their former mate in the "loser" position.

 - Inability to offer a genuine apology.